apinf/platform/tests/rest-api-tests/README.md

 To test you need standalone edition of Postman.
-Import collection you want to test and import environment.
+Import collection you want to test.
-Then open Postman Runner and select collection you want to test and select correct environment.
+Add url = http://nightly.apinf.io/rest/v1 to your global variables Then open Postman Runner and select collection you want to test and select any environment where you can store ids and tokens.
 Click big blue button that says run "collection_name".
 And Postman should run the tests.